 Although stemming from the ancient histories of China, India, and Egypt, this therapy, more commonly known as “foot reflexology,” recently became re-popularized in Taiwan through a Swiss priest named Josef Eugster, who saw firsthand the benefits on his then arthritis-stricken knees and begin actively practicing this therapy on others.

-The philosophy behind foot reflexology is that all of the nerves in the body are interconnected through a unique system of 12 major meridians or pathways, and it is through massaging certain pressure points in the body that we can stimulate these nerves and in turn improve overall blood circulation, metabolism, and the endocrine system.
+The philosophy behind foot massage and foot reflexology is that all of the nerves in the body are interconnected through a unique system of 12 major meridians or pathways, and it is through massaging certain pressure points in the body that we can stimulate these nerves and in turn improve overall blood circulation, metabolism, and the endocrine system.

 Some of the renowned benefits of this therapy are: